downeyd27/personal_website/README.md

  * Leverage broswer caching
  * Mobile viewport is 412px with a 411px viewport(h2 elements falling outside viewport)
  * Eliminate render-blocking JavaScript and CSS in above-the-fold content.
 Asychronously load from Amazon CloudFront.
+ * Optimize images for mobile by losslessly compressing images from CloudFront
 ## Dependencies

 More gems than probably necessary, but I have been using my website as a playground for teaching myself about new gems.